hohmlearning/Multi-Linear-Regression-ADAM/README.md

 Thus, the model capability to generalize is decreasing.
 Early stopping is a methode to overcome overfitting acting similar to the $L^2$ regularization [2].\
 When calling **ADAM_learning_rate_decay_full_train**, the trainings data set is splitted into subtrain (80 %) and validation (20 %) data set.
-While applying early stopping, the learning rate is decayed and the optimal parameters based on the validation error are save as described in **Learning rate decay**.
+While applying early stopping, the learning rate is decayed and the optimal parameters based on the validation error are save as described in **Learning rate decay**.\
+After training on the subtrain data, the error of the subtrain data is stored.
+Then the model is trained on the full data (subtrain and validation), while keeping track on the error of the validation data.
+If either the error on the validation data is bellow the error on the subtrain data or the maximum number of epoch is reached, the algorithm is stopped.
+Unseen data is predicted with the saved weights $w$ and bias $w_0$.

 ## References
 [1] D.P.
 Kingma, J. Ba, Adam: A Method for Stochastic Optimization, 2014\